renatosvmor/fake-news-llm-ptbr/README.md

     - Each line in the files `train.txt` and `test.txt` corresponds to a line in the original CSV file of the FakeTrue.Br corpus (starting from 0).

-If you use the synthetic variations of the datasets in your study, please refer to them as `Fake.Br-LLM` and `FakeTrue.Br-LLM`."
+If you use the synthetic variations of the datasets in your study, please refer to them as `Fake.Br-LLM` and `FakeTrue.BR-LLM`."

 ### LLM-generated fake news